Hieromon/AutoConnect/mkdocs/adcpcontrol.md

     }
     ```

-## Launch the captive portal on demand at losing WiFi
+## Launch the captive portal on-demand at losing WiFi

 If the ESP module loses the established WiFi connection during the loop of [**handleClient**](api.md#handleclient), you can prevent the ESP module from going absolutely standalone by launching the captive portal on demand.